P-p-H-d/mlib/README.md

 #### Created methods

 In the following methods, name stands for the name given to the macro that is used to identify the type.
-The following types are automatically defined by the previous macro:
+The following types / methods are automatically defined by the previous macro:

 #### name\_t

 Type of the defined variant.

-The following methods are automatically and properly created by the previous macros:

 ##### void name\_init(name\_t variant)